 Finally, some, but not all, massive weight loss patients have significant medical issues that need to be considered, such as diabetes, hypertension, skin rashes, nutritional deficiencies, and sleep apnea, among others.
 To be safe, such patients should consult with plastic surgeons experienced with helping plastic surgical patients with these problems.
 Dr. Teitelbaum and his nursing staff excel at managing these medical issues.

 Dr. Teitelbaum has performed hundreds of tummy tucks since the early 1990s and continues to do so on a regular basis.
-He has authored a peer-reviewed journal article, written two recent plastic surgery textbook chapters on abdominoplasty, and has made a major presentation about combining liposuction with tummy tuck at a national plastic surgery meeting.
+He has authored peer-reviewed journal articles, written two recent plastic surgery textbook chapters on abdominoplasty, and has made presentations on tummy tucks at meetings of plastic surgeons.

 Dr. Teitelbaum has been a leader in writing about the high lateral tension abdominoplasty.
 This technique, while being more difficult to understand, is known for achieving a more natural improvement to the entire trunk as well as the thighs.
 Years ago, Dr. Teitelbaum visited the surgeon who invented this technique to learn its nuances and master its execution.